What Is Inova's History with Residency Programs?

 Yes.
 There is a robotics curriculum in place to allow residents to graduate with robotics certification.

 Which Rotations Do Our Residents Have Exposure To?

 The residents have exposure to the gamut of general and subspecialty areas in the field of obstetrics and gynecology.
 Additionally, residents have rotations in family medicine, emergency medicine and the medical-surgical intensive care unit.
 A third-year elective experience allows residents to further individualize their training.
 For more details, see the "Curriculum/Didactics" tab.

 How Would You Describe the Dynamic Between Residents and L&D/OR Staff?

 Our residents get to work alongside great staff.
 There are plenty of opportunities for interprofessional development.
 Our twice daily "safety rounds" meetings and monthly interprofessional fetal heart rate tracing rounds have fostered a collaborative relationship between nursing and residents.

 Do the Residents Teach Medical Students?

 Yes.
-We are currently a regional medical campus for Virginia Commonwealth University School of Medicine.
-In 2021, Inova Fairfax Medical Campus will become a regional campus for the University of Virginia School of Medicine.
-There is a robust "Residents as Teachers" curriculum to assist with the development of teaching skills.
+In 2021, Inova Fairfax Medical Campus became a regional campus for the University of Virginia School of Medicine.
+There is a robust "Residents as Teachers" curriculum and a dedicated block rotation to assist with the development of teaching skills.